Skip to content Skip to sidebar Skip to footer

 6. Work With a Claims Adjuster

 Your insurance company will assign a claims adjuster to review your case.
 They may contact you for further details, assess the damage to your vehicle (either virtually or in person), and provide an estimate for repairs.
 They may also help determine whether the car is repairable or considered a total loss.
-For tips on navigating this process, see our article on dealing with insurance adjusters.

 7. Choose a Repair Shop

 Depending on your policy and insurer, you may have the option to choose your own repair shop or select from a network of preferred providers.
 If you go with an approved partner, your claim may be processed more quickly and often comes with a warranty on the repairs.
-Need help selecting the right shop?
-Read our comprehensive guide on how to choose the right auto body shop.

 8. Pay Your Deductible